Websites & Language Layers

 - Select the website or language layer in the website management area and click the edit button

 - Right-click the website and select edit

-With the details settings (Figure 9.1), you can control your domains and your 404-handling practices.
+The Details settings (Figure 9.1) control your domains and your 404-handling practices.

 - Enter a number of domain names associated with the website